akiipli/Allan/GL_SDL_hybrid_IK/README.txt

 Author here is:
 Allan Kiipli

+8:13 PM 2/10/2025
+Camera Items added in Items List are saved and loaded.
+They can be added to Trajectories with Transformer.
+Pressing (r) in Camera List resets Perspective Camera to camera 0.
+Click on the item sets Camera to this camera, depends on split view.
+UVs are disabled for this camera.
+Playback (Alt + D) uses this camera.

 11:26 PM 2/7/2025
 Trajectories integration into UI and Deformer Player.
 Transformers can be added to Trajectories.
 I to keyframe at selected frame in Timeline.
 Timeline Indi Mode is tested first and then Deformer existance.
 This may change.